Alien-C00de/Web-Kundli/README.md

-# Web Kundli - A Python Based Tool
+# Web Kundli - Unveil the Secrets of the Website!

-Explore the internal mechanisms of a website: identify possible vulnerabilities, examine server setup, review security settings, and discover the technologies in use.
+### Unveil the Secrets of Your Website: Secure, Analyze, Optimize.
+- Web Kundli is a comprehensive tool designed to uncover details about a website.
+- The main idea is straightforward: provide URL to the tool, and it will collect, organize, and display a wide range of open data for you to explore.
+- This data helps identify potential vulnerabilities in the website and help optimizing its configurations.
+Further fine-tuning reduces the website’s potential risks.

 ## Features
 - This Tool is developed in **Python programming**.